ttaubert/octoblog/source/_posts/2017-01-26-equivalence-proofs-with-saw.markdown

 ## Next: Some Cryptol and more SAW

-In the second post (yet to be written) I'll talk about verifying the implementation of a slightly more complex function.
+In [the second post](/blog/2017/02/simple-cryptol-specifications/) I'll talk about verifying the implementation of a slightly more complex function, also written in C/C++.
 I'll show how you can use Cryptol to write a simple specification, and introduce more advanced SAW commands for verification.

 In the meantime, if you found this interesting, play around with the examples above and come up with your own.
 Write a straightforward implementation of an algorithm that you can be certain to get right, and then optimize it, make it constant-time, or change it in any other way and see how SAW behaves.